How do educators personalize learning to engage, inspire & motivate students?

-Personalized Learning in the Middle Grades shows how teachers in grades 5–8 can use personalized learning plans (PLPs) to increase student agency and engagement, helping youth to establish learning goals aligned with their interests and assess their own learning — particularly around essential skills that cut across disciplines.
+Teachers in grades five through eight can use personalized learning plans (PLPs) to increase student agency and engagement.
+PLPs help students establish learning goals aligned with their interests and assess their own learning.
+This particularly improves essential skills that cut across disciplines.